Zeroeh/binio/README.md

 `go get github.com/Zeroeh/binio`

 # Usage
-Refer to `example.go` for usage and examples.
+Refer to `example/example.go` for usage and examples.

 # Notes
 The package was originally developed to be used for a specific game.
 You may have to change some of the functions to suit your individual needs.